 - During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-However, owing to action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school. - During the inspection, inspectors met with a group of year 6 children; they were confident, polite and courteous.
-The children spoke very positively about their experiences in school and about the wide range of activities they have the opportunity to engage in beyond the classroom.
-In particular, the children reflected positively how they enjoyed their learning, and how the encouragement and support they receive from staff helps them to learn.
+However, owing to action sort of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school. - During the inspection, inspectors met with a group of year 6 children; they were confident, polite and courteous; know what to do and who to speak to if they are concerned about their safety and well-being.
+The children spoke very positively about their experiences in school and how the encouragement and support they receive from staff helps them to learn.